luciano-ilha/falcon-shootergame-js/README.md

 # Falcon Shooter Game JS

 Falcon shooter is a game where the goal is to defeat your enemy as fast as possible.
 Player and foe lose health if meteors collide with their ships and of course...each others lasers!
-Who doesn't like lasers?!
+Who doesn't like lasers?!.

 ![Screenshot](src/images/shootergamescshot.png)